-Advanced Placement European History is a full year, one credit course that introduces students to European History and develops an understanding of the main themes in modern European history, including political and diplomatic, intellectual and cultural, and social and economic history.
-The course is structured so that the student can successfully prepare to take the AP European History exam in May.
-Students will be provided with practical knowledge of European history, practice in critical thinking activities and experience in effective writing techniques that will better prepare them not only for the AP exam but also for their future educational aspirations.
+Advanced Placement US History is a full year, one credit course that surveys American History from the Age of Exploration up to the 21st century.
+The course is structured so that the student can successfully prepare to take the AP US History exam in May.
+Through this course, students will be provided with practical knowledge of U.S. history, practice in critical thinking activities and experience in effective writing techniques that will better prepare them not only for the AP exam but also for their future educational aspirations.